microsoft/WhatTheHack/000-HowToHack/WTH-Challenge-Template.md

 <!-- REMOVE_ME # Challenge ${suffixNumber} - <Title of Challenge> (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->

 <!-- REPLACE_ME (this section will be removed by the automation script) -->
-# Challenge XX - Title of Challenge Here
+# Challenge XX - Title of Challenge
 <!-- REPLACE_ME (this section will be removed by the automation script) -->

 <!-- REMOVE_ME ${navigationLine} (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->